Lucha Reyes Apartments

 - 29 units reserved for families and individuals at 30% to 50% AMI

 - 30 units set aside for Permanent Supportive Housing for Transitional Aged Youth who are homeless (families and individuals) and who will receive individual case management, mental and supportive health services, as well as other service coordination services on and off-site

-- 26 studio units, 19 one-bedroom units, 8 two-bedroom units, and 7 three-bedroom units; 1 one-bedroom and 1 two-bedroom units are set-aside for the Property Managers
+- 26 studio units, 18 one-bedroom units, 8 two-bedroom units, and 7 three-bedroom units

 - 42 parking spots